lawrencetanFTC/JWWCode/README.md

 * Android Studio: To program and deploy code to the FTC robot controller.
 * FTC SDK: Download from the official FTC GitHub repository.
 * RoadRunner Library (for motion planning): Follow the instructions from the official RoadRunner documentation.

+#### System Requirements:
+* Operating System: Windows 10 / macOS 10.14 or later
+* Android Device: Requires a device running Android 7.0 (Nougat) or higher
+* Minimum Storage: 500 MB of free space
+* Internet: For syncing with GitHub and downloading dependencies
+#### OpenCV Version
+* OpenCV Version: 4.5.3 or higher.
+Ensure that you have this version installed in your Android Studio project dependencies.

 ## Steps
 Clone this repository to your local machine.